 The Strategy sets out the approach of the Council towards capital investment over the next ten years and provides a structure through which the resources of the Council, and those matched by key partners, are allocated to help meet the priorities outlined within the Council's Strategic Framework.
-It is also closely related to, and informed by, the Cambridgeshire Public Sector Asset Management Strategy.
+It is also closely aligned with the remit of the Assets & Investment (A&I) Committee, and will be informed by the Council's Asset Management Strategy.
 It is concerned with all aspects of the Council's capital expenditure programme: planning; prioritisation; management; and funding.